Beijing's growing 'Flatwhite' coffee empire has seeds in NZ

 Fearnley did not go directly into the Ministry of Foreign Affairs and Trade (MFAT) after studying law at Canterbury University.

-She taught English for 18 months in Xian province.
+She taught English for 18 months in Shaanxi province.
 She then went back to Beijing University and studied Mandarin at the Beijing Languages Institute.

 She then worked for an Australian consultancy, running the Beijing office of Stephen Fitzgerald - he had been Australia's first ambassador to China under Gough Whitlam.